chrpospiech/fix_local_mail/README.md

 Usage: fix_local_mail [OPTIONS]

 Options:
-  -D, --dry-run       Perform a dry run without making actual changes -a, --stop-akonadi  Stop Kmail and Akonadi after processing -k, --stop-kmail    Stop Kmail after processing
-  -v, --verbose       Verbose output
+  -D, --dry-run          Perform a dry run without making actual changes -n, --limit <LIMIT>    Limit the number of processed messages [default: 0] -u, --db-url <DB_URL>  Database URL [default: socket] -i, --ignore-new-dirs  Ignore list of mails in new directories -a, --stop-akonadi     Stop Kmail and Akonadi after processing -k, --stop-kmail       Stop Kmail after processing -v, --verbose          Verbose output
   -h, --help             Print help
   -V, --version          Print version
 ```

 ## Implementation

 - Find the emails that - potentially - need a change.

-   - Walk through all `new` directories and record the basenames found.
-The
+   - Unless args.ignor_new_dirs is set, walk through all `new` directories
+     and record the basenames found.
+The assumption is that new mails are
-     assumption is that new mails are only in the inbox, not in local mails.
+     only in the inbox, not in local mails.
      Feed these names into an SQL query for the Akonadi database to
      additionally filter emails to meet the following two conditions.
    - All email with the dirty flag set to indicate that they are kept in